tobozo/M5Stack-SD-Updater/README.md

         updateFromFS(SD);
         ESP.restart();
       }

-  Export the compiled binary (Sketch/Export Compiled Binary) and copy it to the sd card.
+  Export the compiled binary (Sketch/Export Compiled Binary) and choose one of the above methods to get the app on the M5Stack:

+  - Manually copy it to the sd card
+  - Clear the content of the /data folder, put the binary there and use the [ESP32 Sketch Data Uploader](https://github.com/me-no-dev/arduino-esp32fs-plugin) utility (available from the Tools menu in the Arduino IDE).

-3) Repeat this for all applications to import
+3) Repeat this for all applications, jpg images or json meta files to import

 USAGE: